nerfstudio-project/nerfstudio/README.md

 ### Tensorboard / WandB / Viewer

-We support three different methods to track training progress, using the viewer, [tensorboard](https://www.tensorflow.org/tensorboard), and [Weights and Biases](https://wandb.ai/site).
+We support three different methods to track training progress, using the viewer,[Comet](https://comet.com/signup/?utm_source=nerf&utm_medium=referral&utm_content=github) [tensorboard](https://www.tensorflow.org/tensorboard), and [Weights and Biases](https://wandb.ai/site).
 You can specify which visualizer to use by appending `--vis {viewer, tensorboard, wandb, viewer+wandb, viewer+tensorboard}` to the training command.
 Simultaneously utilizing the viewer alongside wandb or tensorboard may cause stuttering issues during evaluation steps.
 The viewer only works for methods that are fast (ie. nerfacto, instant-ngp), for slower methods like NeRF, use the other loggers.

 # Learn More